Halogen cooktops (hobs)

 Cooking with halogen

-out a mixture of infrared radiation and visible red light.
+inside start pumping out a mixture of invisible infrared radiation and visible red light

-This time, it's the radiant heat we're interested in
+the heat is wasted, it's the invisible, radiant heat we're interested in

-travels out from the halogen lamp at the speed of light, instantly
+The heat travels out from a halogen "ring" at the speed of light, instantly

 So, while it's true to say that halogen cooktops work using radiation, they